cadithealth/pyramid_methodrewrite/README.txt

 The ``pyramid_methodrewrite`` package is a pyramid plugin that adds a "tween" that rewrites the active HTTP method (as exposed via ``request.method``) to the value provided in a query-string.
-The main reason for this is to allow clients to use HTTP methods beyond GET and POST (such as PUT and DELETE) that are behind non-compliant proxies, browsers, or other deficient software that limit which HTTP methods can be sent.
+The main reason for this is to allow clients to fake the use HTTP methods beyond GET and POST (such as PUT and DELETE) that are behind non-compliant proxies, browsers, or other deficient software that limit which HTTP methods can be sent.

 It does this by inspecting the query-string or POST data, and if a parameter named `_method` is found (the actual name is configurable)